 1. ENTER.
 Someone is going to win, so why not you?
 If you simply never enter anything then yes you will never win but you could be surprised at how many other people think the same and don’t go in for awards.
 In the words of the game show hosts, ‘You have to be in it to win it’.
 All the major photography magazines run competitions, they are a great way to engage readers but also look out for ones by wedding magazines and international publications.
 Not every award is a forgone conclusion and many are designed to seek out undiscovered talent.

 3. AIM TO STAND OUT.
 Put yourself in the judges’ shoes and think about what they will be looking at.
 If it’s a competition for a wedding image, then chances are they will be looking through image after image of a girl in a nice white dress or a couple embracing.
 Take a different approach and give them something unexpected.
 You could grab their attention with something really simple but full of impact, just don’t go for the obvious.
+If entering is done via Instagram then don’t only put thought into your image, come up with a killer caption.
+They’ll be wanting someone who can give a decent soundbite.

 4. TELL A STORY.
 The greatest photographs should stand in isolation as a story in one frame.
 If you are only permitted to enter one image, does it invite the viewer into its narrative?
 Choose an image that intrigues and makes us stop in our tracks.
 Awards are about pushing boundaries, not going for the safe bet.
+If you are required to show a range be careful not to put images in just for the sake of it.
+Look at each one and ask yourself is this Killer or Filler?

 5. GET YOUR HOUSE IN ORDER.
 No matter how killer your photograph is, most judges will then go to your website to ensure that it is not a happy accident and that you have some sort of body of work.
 They will most likely not be impressed if they hit an out of date site or one that isn’t working properly.
 A busy Facebook page would be better than a website that makes you want to hide under the nearest rock so make sure you link to your best and most current work.